-As the Internet of Things (IoT) grows – connecting everything from our cars to our FitBits and inventory pallets to coordinated networks – so does the need for sophisticated data analytics processes like behavioral analytics.
+Big data is about to get even bigger.
+As the Internet of Things (IoT) grows as we connect everything from our cars to our FitBits, inventory pallets to coordinated networks, so does the need for sophisticated data analytics processes like behavioral analytics.

-First, it is important to note that the Internet of Things places the onus on dynamic analysis.
-What do we like about self-driving car?
-They process information instantaneously to produce the most efficient, and safe, outcome possible for the rider.
+First, it’s worth noting that IoT places the onus on dynamic analysis.
+Think about what it is that we like so much about self-driving cars.
+They process information instantaneously to produce the most efficient, and safest, outcome possible for the rider.

 This is all good news, because not only will IoT make behavioral analytics processes stronger by increasing the data pool by several orders of magnitude.
 It will also make it more valuable.

 Take FitBit, for example.
 After the company has gathered ten years of data on millions of users, imagine what a sophisticated algorithm will be able to infer from your heart rate, monitored hour by hour, day after day.
 FitBit will have enough information to create advanced counterpart identification models to not only diagnose a user’s health problems, but also estimate what they are at risk for.
 Another example, is at Tesla Motors, where acquiring 1 billion miles of customer driving behavioral data will allow engineers to design and feed data into smarter, autonomous vehicles.

 That’s the beauty of behavioral analytics, synced to IoT.
 It should make your heart race with excitement.